-If your child has been diagnosed with adolescent idiopathic scoliosis, it is likely that your orthopedic specialist will, at some point, prescribe a brace for your child if the scoliosis reaches 20–25 degrees.
+If your child has been diagnosed with adolescent idiopathic scoliosis, it is likely that your orthopedic specialist will, at some point, prescribe a scoliosis brace for your child if scoliosis reaches 20–25 degrees.

-The most common scoliosis brace prescribed in the United States is the Boston Brace, which is but one of several braces commonly referred to as a TLSO (thoraco-lumbar-sacral-orthosis).
+One of the most common scoliosis orthotics (not to be confused with prosthetics) prescribed in the United States is the Boston Brace, which is but one of several scoliosis braces commonly referred to as a TLSO (thoracic-lumbar-sacral-orthotics).

 An Overview of the Boston Brace

-The Boston Brace was invented in the 1970s and essentially replaced the Milwaukee Brace, often considered to be too aggressive, uncomfortable, and difficult for children to tolerate.
-The Boston Brace was the first orthosis made from hard plastic, a polypropylene high-density mold which also contained no metal.
-It was considered an improvement due to its light weight and improved comfort.
+This brace was invented in the 1970s and essentially replaced the Milwaukee Brace, often considered to be too aggressive, uncomfortable, and difficult for children to tolerate.
+It was clear different types of braces were needed.
+The Boston Brace was one of the first orthotics made from hard plastic, a polypropylene high-density mold that also contained no metal.
+It was considered an improvement due to its lightweight and improved comfort.

 Despite the results of the TLSO version being controversial and potentially inferior to its predecessor (the Milwaukee Brace), the fact that kids were more likely to comply and attempt wearing it, the Milwaukee Brace took a backseat and is now considered obsolete.

-Boston Brace International, the company that makes the Boston Brace, also has adopted a common functional stance originally presented by European brace pioneers like Cheneau, who claimed that allowing open space zones for rotational correction delivers superior outcomes.
-Boston Brace 3D refers to this mechanism as shift/push.
+Boston Brace International, the company that makes the scoliosis brace, also has adopted a common functional stance originally presented by European back brace pioneers like Cheneau, who claimed that allowing open space zones for rotation correction delivers superior outcomes.
+Boston Brace 3D refers to these areas of relief as shift/push.

 When Was ScoliSMART First Used to Treat Scoliosis?

-ScoliSMART has continuously made efforts to advance its management strategies as new published evidence becomes available.
+ScoliSMART has continuously made efforts to advance its management strategies as newly published evidence becomes available.
 Some of these advancements have been in their rehabilitative exercise methods, collectively referred to as “reflex response” re-training.
-Other areas include identifying genetic variants in idiopathic scoliosis, and taking proactive functional medical approaches to minimizing their impact on curve progression.
+Other areas include identifying genetic variants in scoliosis and taking proactive functional medical approaches to minimize their impact on curve progression.

 What Types of Scoliosis Respond Best to ScoliSMART?

-Published peer-reviewed literature has shown that nearly all types of idiopathic scoliosis respond positively to ScoliSMART treatment.
+Published peer-reviewed literature has shown that nearly all types of scoliosis respond positively to ScoliSMART treatment.
 Single primary curves tend to respond the best compared to cases that have two or more major curves.
-Unlike the Boston Brace, children with thoracic curves centered above T8 do respond well to this methodology, whereas they often get worse despite wearing the Boston Brace.
+Unlike the Boston Brace, children with thoracic curves centered above T8 do respond well to this treatment of scoliosis, whereas they often experience further progression, despite wearing the SpineCor (a different type of brace) or Boston Brace.

 Can You Combine a Boston Brace With ScoliSMART?

-Yes, in specific cases the combination of the two is warranted.
+Yes, in specific cases the combination of traditional bracing and physiotherapy is warranted.

-In cases where there is distinct overlapping spinal abnormalities (e.g. spina bifida, hemivertebra, facet tropism, etc.), or in cases where there is demonstrable joint hyperflexibility (such as Ehlers-Danlos syndrome), combining these approaches is logical.
+1. In cases where there are distinct overlapping spinal abnormalities (e.g. spina bifida, hemivertebra, facet tropism, etc.), or in cases where there is demonstrable joint hyper flexibility (such as Ehlers-Danlos syndrome), combining these approaches is logical.

-In idiopathic scoliosis, there are times when a young child (age 3–10) diagnosed with a curve above 30 degrees, known as juvenile idiopathic scoliosis, may need a combined approach to best decrease the risk of progression to surgical threshold (above 50 degrees).
+2. There are times when a young child (age 3–10) diagnosed with the spine’s curvature above 30 degrees, known as juvenile idiopathic scoliosis, may need a combined approach to best decrease the risk of progression to the surgical threshold (above 50 degrees).